syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 # Chart Types in Windows Forms Chart

-Essential Chart includes a comprehensive set of more than 35 Chart types for all your business needs.
+Essential® Chart includes a comprehensive set of more than 35 Chart types for all your business needs.
 Each one is highly and easily configurable with built-in support for creating stunning visual effects.

 Chart types are specified on each [ChartSeries](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartSeries.html) through the [Type](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartSeries.html#Syncfusion_Windows_Forms_Chart_ChartSeries_Type) property.
 All the chart types are required to have at least one X and one Y value.
 Certain chart types need more than one Y value.